Ben-Voris/Hunters-Island-2025/docs/README.md

 [Saganagons Lake, Little Falls, Koko Falls.
 17.2 miles](./GPS/2025-08-12.pdf)

-We had planned to take a shortcut portage through a long peninsula that points east on Saganagons Lake, but the portage was not where either the *Fisher* or *NatGeo* maps show it.
-(One thing about the GPS&mdash;we know for sure where we are.)
-The *Backroads Map Book (BRMB) Paddling Trails* map shows a second portage to the west, about a mile of paddling out of the way.
-Rather than keep looking, we decided to paddle.
-So, we dug in, and headed east at a good pace.
+On Saganagons Lake, we'd planned to take a shortcut portage across a long peninsula that points east, but the portage was not where either the *Fisher* or *NatGeo* maps show it.
+(One thing about the GPS&mdash;we know exactly where we are.)
+The *Backroads Map Book Paddling Trails* (BRMB) map shows a second portage to the west, a mile or so of paddling out of the way.
+But rather than continuing to look, we decided to just paddle.
+So, we dug in, and headed east at a brisk pace.
 When we came around the peninsula and turned back to the west, we were still making good time.
-This decision added about seven miles of paddling to our day.
-I don't know how much extra time&mdash;if any&mdash;this cost vs. the unknown portage.
+This choice added about seven miles of paddling to our day.
+I don't know how much extra time&mdash;if any&mdash;this cost compared to the unknown portage.

 ![Royce.
 Lunch break on Saganagons Lake 2025-08-12 13:03](./attachments/202508121303-000.jpeg "Royce.
 Lunch break on Saganagons Lake 2025-08-12 13:03")